 It’s easy to crack open a bottle of wine when you have a night in; but we say man up, dust off your booze cabinet and get shaking.
 It’s cheaper than drinking them in some swanky bar and you'll look like a total G in front of your mates.

-Don't know your Martinis from your Manhattans?
-Fear not, BarChick is here to help.
-Here are some classic cocktail recipes everyone should be able to make at home.
+This old school classic is an absolute MUST.
+How many times have you woken up needing a cure for the hangover from hell?!
+This.
+Is.
+IT.
+Sunday sessions just got real.
 First things first, everyone has a preference.
 Extra spicy?
 Splash of OJ?
 Horseradish?
 Sherry?
 Clamato vs tomato?
 BarChick like to get creative as there is no right or wrong way with this one.
 But stick to the recipe below for your base and go from there.
 NB.
 Less can be more, so don't go too wild.

 A pick me up to 'wake you up and f*ck you up'.
 The Espresso Martini is the perfect cocktail before a big night out (especially if you've had a long day at the office.)
 Caffeine and booze = double trouble.
 So if you weren't in the mood before, you will be now.

-The party starter; if tequila doesn’t make you happy then it will definitely send you loco.
+The party starter; If tequila doesn’t make you happy then it will definitely send you loco.
 Plus this twist on the classic Margarita is insanely easy to make so keep it simple and make it a Tommy's.